-Kourtney Kardashian: ‘KUWTK’ Star Dating Model Boyfriend, Scott Disick Furious Over Romance
+Kourtney Kardashian: ‘KUWTK’ Star Dating Model, Scott Disick Furious Over Romance

 Kourtney Kardashian has no plans to get back with Scott Disick, having allegedly told family and friends that she’s done with her on-again, off-again boyfriend.

-As seen on Keeping Up With the Kardashians, Kourtney was stunned when she learned that the father of her three children has brought another woman not only to his accompanied trip with Kim Kardashian to Dubai but also to the family vacation in Costa Rica.
+As seen on Keeping Up With the Kardashians, Kourtney was stunned when she learned that the father f her three children has brought another woman not only to his accompanied trip with Kim Kardashian to Dubai but also to the family vacation in Costa Rica.

 Kourtney Kardashian and Disick were on good terms prior to his decision to hook up with other women — the likes of Kim and Khloe were convinced that her sister was planning on getting back with her ex-boyfriend, but his recent actions have made her realize that it’s just never going to work out between the two.